FIAP Conference 2026

 How Might We Create an Immigration Legal Advice Movement Led by Lived Experience?

-30th April 2026, 9.30 - 4.00 (lunch 1 - 1.45)
+30th April 2026, 9.30 - 4.00

-Clifford Chance Law Firm, 10 Upper Bank Street, London E14 5JJ
+Clifford Chance Law Firm, 10 Upper Bank Street, London E14 5JJ (in-person)

 FIAP Partners & By Invite Only

 The UK’s asylum system is in flux.
 Major reforms, gaps in legal aid, and rising anti-immigrant rhetoric are reshaping who can access support and how.
-In this moment of change, we must ask: How might we create an immigration legal advice movement that centers lived experience?
+In this moment of change, we must ask: How might we create an immigration legal advice movement that centres lived experience?

 Our aims of the conference